 If you plan on using the base around town or in a rental car while traveling, then that works too as it has 6 adjustable positions.
-Which essentially means it can help fit the seat better in any car.
+This essentially means it can help fit the seat better in any car.
 (The bubble indicator shows if it’s installed correctly or not)

 Standard safety features

-Safety wise City GO is pretty run of the mill.
+Safety wise City GO is pretty run-of-the-mill.
 It passed the required US standard FMVSS 213 (child restraint test) and has been side impact tested.
 It’s also equipped with a 5-point harness system.

 Everything is within the industry standard.
 Having the taxi belt path is a bonus but not a long term safety measure, since in your own car you would be using the base.
 Overall a safe car seat, nothing distinctive though.

-City GO received a 4 star rating (above average) from National Highway Traffic Safety Administration(NHTSA) for its overall ease of use.
+City GO received a 4-star rating (above average) from National Highway Traffic Safety Administration(NHTSA) for its overall ease of use.

 Sun protection throughout the ride

 The UV 50+ canopy protection is awesome, especially if you’re living in a warmer climate.
-Knowing you can’t start using a sun block right away for younger children, any barrier against the sun is a score in my book.
+Knowing you can’t start using a sunblock right away for younger children, any barrier against the sun is a score in my book.

 The other cool thing about the canopy is that it even has space to hang stroller toys so your little once can stay entertained.
-And size wise it’s on the larger side of canopies.
+And size-wise it’s on the larger side of canopies.
 Yes!

-However while opening and closing the canopy, it tends to make some rustling sounds which isn’t helpful if the baby is about to fall asleep.
+However, while opening and closing the canopy, it tends to make some rustling sounds which isn’t helpful if the baby is about to fall asleep.
 Also, the canopy is not as breathable as intended so there’s a chance the little one will be sweating inside.